Arabic size

 The complete self-ruqyah session

 Below is a ten-step session that takes you from beginning to end.
+Every word of the Arabic, its transliteration, and its translation is embedded right here on this page - you will not need to leave the screen to complete a full ruqyah.
 Recite slowly.
 There is no rush; the reward is in the presence, not the speed.

 Settle the heart in tawheed